ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 ### Announcing votes

 Announcements of votes are sent over email, but can also be provided over other channels.
-These announcements will be sent by the IAB or the executive director.
+These announcements will be sent by the IAB chair or the executive director.

 Announcements should be as specific as possible about the question on which the vote will be taken, and background material should be provided or already be